I’m a Small Business Owner, Five Years from Retirement. What Should I Do?

 Investments involve risk and, unless otherwise stated, are not guaranteed.
 The Information was based on sources we deem to be reliable, but we make no representations as to its accuracy.
 Past performance is not indicative of future results.
 Readers of this information should consult their own financial advisor, lawyer, accountant, or other advisor before making any financial decision.

-David DeWolf, CPA, MBA, CFP®
+David DeWolf, CPA, MBA, CFP®, CEPA

 David DeWolf is the Chief Financial Officer of Quantum Financial Advisors, LLC.
 David is also a Financial Advisor directly to clients and a founding partner of the firm.